2022 - 2023 Sustainability Goals

 These three sustainability goals reflect our desire to bring new life to Sabina's olive groves, restore neglected groves, and bring regenerative agriculture to farmers who have not yet been able to operate in a sustainable manner.

-The accomplishment of both these goals will create significant rejuvenation of land in the Sabina region.
+The accomplishment of these goals will in turn create significant rejuvenation of land in the Sabina region.
+Each individual who adopts an olive grove will be directly supporting one of Libelulla's Sustainability Goals:

-To each individual who adopts an olive tree, we will share a monthly report on the progress of our Sustainability Goals that will also include updates on the life cycle of the trees (pruning, fertilizing, harvesting, plowing, etc.), events in the village of Montelibretti, a social report, and new collaborations.
+Those who adopt will receive monthly report on the progress of our Sustainability Goals that will also include updates on the life cycle of the trees (pruning, fertilizing, harvesting, plowing, etc.), events in the village of Montelibretti, a social report, and new collaborations.